 Although this resolution has often been examined critically by many Reform rabbis, the resolution still remains the official policy of American Reform Judaism (CCAR Responsa “Circumcision for an Eight-Year-Old Convert” 5756.13 and Solomon Freehof, Reform Responsa for Our Time, no. 15.)

-In response to the tremendous variations that exist within Reform, Conservative Judaism has a nuanced approach on accepting conversions from Reform rabbis.
-Their Committee on Jewish Law and Standards (CJLS) has issued a responsum (legal opinion) stating that Reform conversions may be accepted as valid when they include:
+As such, Conservative Judaism has a nuanced approach on Reform conversions.
+Reform conversions may be accepted as valid when they include:

 * the halachic requirements of milah and t’vilah,